pygeos/pygeos/docs/geometry.rst

   >>> {point_1, point_2, point_3}
   {<pygeos.Geometry POINT (5.2 52.1)>, <pygeos.Geometry POINT (1 1)>}

 .. warning:: Due to limitations of WKB, linearrings will equal linearrings if they contain the exact same points.
              Also, different kind of empty points will be considered equal.
-See :func:`pygeos.io.to_wkb` for a complete list.
+See :func:`pygeos.io.to_wkb`.

 Comparing two geometries directly is also supported.
 This is the same as using :func:`pygeos.predicates.equals_exact` with a ``tolerance`` value of zero.